 According to folklore, the only way to survive sleeping with a fan on is to open the window or use a fan that has an automatic shut-off so it doesn't run all night.
 The origin of the killer fan story is murky, but does it have any kernels of truth?
 First, we'll look at all the ways your fan may be trying to murder you in your sleep.

 One urban legend claims that a fan's blades actually chop up oxygen into carbon dioxide, making the air in your bedroom impossible to breathe and, therefore, fatal [source: Snopes].
 Another says that a fan blowing on you all night can make your body temperature drop so low that it will cause hypothermia, and then death.
-Or, a fan constantly circulating very hot air won't actually cool you off -- the hot air will eventually just suffocate or dehydrate you to the point of your demise.
-Fans can't cause hypothermia, though -- they don't cool the air, just circulate it.
+Or, a fan constantly circulating very hot air won't actually cool you off; the hot air will eventually just suffocate or dehydrate you to the point of your demise.
+Fans can't cause hypothermia, though.
+They don't cool the air; they just circulate it.
 And because no house is air tight, you can't suffocate from hot air or a lack of oxygen.

-Interestingly enough, however, the Environmental Protection Agency states in its Excessive Heat Events guidebook that people should not "direct the flow of portable electric fans toward yourself when room temperature is hotter than" 90 degrees Fahrenheit [source: EPA].
+Interestingly enough, however, the Environmental Protection Agency states in its Excessive Heat Events guidebook that people should not "direct the flow of portable electric fans toward yourself when room temperature is hotter than" 90 degrees Fahrenheit (32 degrees Celsius).
 This warning came about during the heat waves of the 1980s and 1990s when evidence suggested that fans in enclosed rooms could evaporate moisture from the body faster in heat indexes of 90 degrees Fahrenheit and higher.